-Pain medication may be prescribed when treatment or surgery is not an option or when treatment or surgery provides insufficient relief of chronic pain.
+Pain medication may be prescribed when treatment or surgery is not an option or when reasons or surgery provides insufficient relief of chronic pain.
 The types of medications prescribed may include anti-inflammatory medications, antidepressants, and anticonvulsants.
 When necessary, analgesics (narcotics) may be prescribed under strict monitoring and control.

 Antidepressants.
 Certain types of antidepressants may decrease various types of pain as well as improve the patient’s mood.
 They also may be helpful in improving a patient’s sleep.